smsm95/food_cart/README.md

 ### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.
+To run the application in development mode follow the below steps : 1.
+Clone this repository into your local machine.
+2. change your working directory to the downloaded project.
+3. run `npm install` to install dependencies.
+4. run `npm start` to start the application.
+5. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+6. The page will reload if you make edits.

 ### `npm test`